Hit-and-Run Accident Attorney in Douglasville

 Some drivers involved in serious car accidents may flee the scene because they know they will be in serious legal trouble for being impaired by alcohol or drugs while driving.
 It is a response triggered by fear of legal consequences.

 Leaving the scene of a car accident is never a smart thing to do.
 By Georgia Hit and Run Statute § 40-6-270, it is illegal to flee the scene of an accident.
 If caught, the hit-and-run driver may face criminal charges and criminal penalties, if convicted.
+Fleeing the scene can be charged as either a felony or misdemeanor, depending on whether injuries occurred.
 A misdemeanor charge can carry a fine of up to $1,000 and 12 months in jail, while a felony conviction can carry significantly more severe punishments.
+Criminal charges for fleeing are handled in criminal court, while civil matters, such as compensation claims filed by victims, are handled in civil court.

 What To Do Immediately After a Hit-and-Run Accident?